 What countries can I purchase an UBCO 2×2 in?

-We are currently available in New Zealand, Australia and the US but are working towards being available in markets beyond these.
-All going to plan we should see you in the UK and Europe within the next year and in other markets thereafter.
+We are currently available in New Zealand, Australia and the US as well as UK and Europe with other markets coming soon.
 If you would like to be kept informed about our new markets you can sign up to our newsletter here.

 What is the top speed of the 2×2?